Native American policy of the Grant administration: Piegan massacre (1870)

-Appropriations Acts 1870, 1871
+Appropriations Acts (1870, 1871)

 Grant's Peace policy received a boost when Chief of the Oglala Sioux Red Cloud, Maȟpíya Lúta, and Brulé Sioux Spotted Tail, Siŋté Glešká, arrived in Washington D.C. and met Grant at the White House for a bountiful state dinner on May 7, 1870.
 Red Cloud, at a previous meeting with Secretary Cox and Commissioner Parker, complained that promised rations and arms for hunting had not been delivered.
 Afterward, Grant and Cox lobbied Congress for the promised supplies and rations.
 Congress responded by passing the Indian Appropriations Act, which appropriated the tribal monies, and Grant signed it into law on July 15, 1870.
 Two days after Spotted Tail urged the Grant administration to keep white settlers from invading Native reservation land, Grant ordered all Generals in the West to "keep intruders off by military force if necessary".
 In 1871, Grant signed another Indian Appropriations Act that ended the governmental policy of treating tribes as independent sovereign nations.
 Natives would be treated as individuals or wards of the state and Indian policies would be legislated by Congressional statutes.

-Camp Grant massacre 1871
+Camp Grant massacre (1871)

 In 1871, Grant's Indian peace policy, enforced and coordinated by Brig.
 Gen. George Stoneman in Arizona, required the Apache to be put on reservations where they would receive supplies and agriculture education.
 The Apache slipped out and occasionally raided white settlers.
-In one raid, believed to have been conducted by Apache warriors, settlers and mail runners were murdered near Tuscan, Arizona.
+In one raid, believed to have been conducted by Apache warriors, settlers and mail runners were murdered near Tucson, Arizona.
 The townspeople traced this raid to Apache reservation from Camp Grant.
 500 Apache lived at the Camp Grant near Dudleyville.

 Angered over the murders, the Tucson townspeople hired 92 Papago Indians, 42 Mexicans, and 6 whites to take revenge on the Apache.
 When the war party reached Camp Grant on April 30, they murdered 144 Apaches, mostly women, and children, in what became known as the Camp Grant Massacre.
 Twenty-seven captured Apache children were sold into Mexican slavery.
 In May, an attempt was made by a small federal military party to capture Apache leader Cochise; during the chase, they killed 13 Apache.
 Grant immediately removed Stoneman of his command in Arizona.